-- .4 The grout must be a mixture of Type GP Portland Cement to AS 3972 and water having a water/cement ratio of not more than 0.40 by mass.
-Cement and water must conform with the requirements for these materials given in Division CC "Concrete", except the water must not contain more than 500 milligrams per litre of chloride ions and cement must be less than 21 days old. - .5 No additives will be permitted in the grout mixture unless the Contractor can demonstrate that they have no harmful effect whatsoever on the prestressing steel, do not contain iron or aluminium powder and do not generate gases from chemical reaction between grout mix constituents or other materials in contact with the grout.
-Grout must have high bleed resistance, low shrinkage and high fluidity. - .6 Grout must comply with the requirements of Table 7.6.
+- .4 The grout shall be a mixture of Type GP Portland Cement to AS 3972 and water having a water/cement ratio of not more than 0.40 by mass.
+Cement and water shall conform with the requirements for these materials given in Division CC Concrete, except the water shall not contain more than 500 milligrams per litre of chloride ions and cement shall be less than 21 days old. - .5 No additives will be permitted in the grout mixture unless the Contractor can demonstrate that they have no harmful effect whatsoever on the prestressing steel, do not contain iron or aluminium powder and do not generate gases from chemical reaction between grout mix constituents or other materials in contact with the grout.
+Grout shall have high bleed resistance, low shrinkage and high fluidity.

-TABLE 7.6 PERFORMANCE REQUIREMENTS FOR GROUT Property Test Method Criteria Comments Frequency Bleeding ASTM C9401 1 Final bleeding < 0.5% Measured when two successive readings show no further expansion or bleeding One test per day Early Expansion ASTM C940 < 2% at 3 hours Temperature tolerances are 20 ° C + 5 ° C One test per day Fluidity ASTM C9392 2 Immediately after mixing: Efflux time < 20 s 45 minutes after mixing: Change in efflux time < + 3 s Contactor's target efflux time for the site conditions must not vary from nominated value by more than + 2 s One test per day Minimum Compressive Strength 3 AS 1012 32MPa at 7 days Three cubes per day or lot, whichever is larger
+TABLE 7.6.1 PERFORMANCE REQUIREMENTS FOR GROUT Property Test Method Criteria Comments Frequency Bleeding ASTM C9401 Final bleeding < 0.5% Measured when two successive readings show no further expansion or bleeding One test per day Early Expansion ASTM C940 < 2% at 3 hours Temperature tolerances are 20 ° C + 5 ° C One test per day Fluidity ASTM C9392 Immediately after mixing: Efflux time < 20 s 45 minutes after mixing: Change in efflux time < + 3 s Contactor's target efflux time for the site conditions shall not vary from nominated value by more than + 2 s One test per day Minimum Compressive Strength AS 1012 32MPa at 7 days Three cubes per day or lot, whichever is larger